Intervention

 When Suboxone is abused, it will be used for longer than intended, creating side effects for many users.
 The primary indications that Suboxone may have been taken for too long include constipation, nausea & vomiting, achiness, sleep disruption, moodiness and irritability, and fever.

-The most common symptoms seen with chronic abuse of Suboxone are depression, anxiety, sleep disruption, or insomnia.
+The most common long-term side effects of Suboxone are depression, anxiety, sleep disruption, or insomnia.
 Other risks of using Suboxone simultaneously with other opioids include:

 • State of confusion